We have implemented many initiatives

 More than 100 vines have been planted on a parcel of land at the SAQ’s head office.
 The following varieties, all resistant to the local climate, are being grown: Frontenac Noir, Frontenac Blanc, Marquette, Petite Perle, Acadie Blanc and Vidal.
 Table grapes are also being grown.
 This project will allow employees to track the growth of the experimental vineyard and play an active role in its development.

-This vineyard joins the first Vignes en ville vineyard, planted in 2017 on the roof of the Palais des congrès de Montréal, as shown in the picture opposite.
+© Vignes en ville Set up in 2017 on the roof of the Palais des congrès de Montréal, the urban vines project was Vignes en Ville’s first initiative in the city.